open-ecommerce/oe-ajax-filter-search/README.md

+=== Forked by oe to adapt to simpler scenarios ===

 === Ajax Filter Search ===
 Displays posts or custom post types in a friendly, filterable format using ajax so there's no page reload!

 == Description ==

 Ajax Filter Search is a small but powerful plugin that displays your post or custom post type in a tabled format with pagination, all using ajax so there's no page reload!

 A user can filter your posts by search keyword, month, year, and category to get the exact content they're looking for.
 This is a great tool for anyone looking to show a reel of Press Releases, Blog Posts, Upcoming Events, whatever you can think of!